DebbieJara/rappiplus-revenue-retention-analysis/README.md

 ### Dataset

-The data comes from the TripleTen (Practicum) bootcamp environment.
-It is fictitious, generated for educational purposes, and does not represent a real business.
-Two sources were used:
+The data comes from the TripleTen (Practicum) bootcamp environment and is not included in this repository.
+Sources used:

 | Source | Tables/Files |
 |---|---|